 It is very difficult, some say impossible, to achieve authentic hot smoked, Low’n Slow style food on a normal kettle BBQ or gas grill – they are simply not designed for this purpose.
 That is where BBQ Smokers enter the scene.
 Although many BBQ smokers will look and perform differently, they are all designed to achieve this specific style of BBQ cookery.

 BBQ Smokers come in all shapes and sizes and are known by several different names: water smokers, bullet smokers, vertical smokers, barrel smokers, stick burners, off-set smokers.
 Smokers are traditionally powered by charcoal or wood but gas electric pellet smokers are also available.

-If you are interested in getting into authentic American style BBQ smoking, then a BBQ smoker is the tool for the job.
+If you are interested in getting into authentic American style BBQ, then a BBQ smoker is a vital tool for the job.
 It is great fun, hugely rewarding and the food tastes amazing.
 Just choose your recipe and your favoured smoking wood and you’re ready to go.
-The joy of using a good BBQ smoker, is that it can be run with very little attention (in a safe place!) for several hours – so you can get on with the rest of your day excitedly anticipating the delicious, smoky, succulent and tender meal that awaits!
-Yum!"
+The joy of using a good BBQ smoker, is that it can be left unattended (in a safe place!) for several hours – so you can get on with the rest of your day excitedly anticipating the delicious, smoky, succulent and tender meal that awaits!
+Yum!

 Check out our detailed guides on getting started with BBQ Smoking.

 Vertical smokers (also known as bullet smokers or water smokers) are popular because they don’t take up much space and are much more portable than traditional off-set smokers.
 Vertical smokers are often more affordable than other types of BBQ Smokers.